+-

-Grievance assessed and logged The grievance can also be passed through other parties, such as the chief office because the public are more conversant with this office.
-The grievance receiver would then pass the complaint to REA contact person Significance assessed and grievance recorded or logged (i.e. in a log book) It will be prudent to have a grievance record book where the grievances are recorded for follow up 3-6 Days Significance criteria: Level 1 -one off event; Level 2 - complaint is widespread or repeated; Level 3- any complaint (one off or repeated) that indicates breach of law/ policy or this
+Grievance The grievance can also be passed through other parties, such as the chief office because the public are more conversant with this office.
+The grievance receiver would then pass the complaint to REA contact person Significance assessed and grievance 3-6 Significance criteria:

-ESMF provisions
+assessed and recorded or logged (i.e. in a log book) Days Level 1 -one off

+logged event;

+It will be prudent to have a grievance record book where the grievances are recorded for follow up Level 2 - complaint is widespread or repeated; Level 3- any complaint (one off or repeated) that indicates breach of law/ policy or this ESMF provisions

 Grievance is Acknowledgement of grievance through 3 Days

-acknowledged appropriate medium •
+acknowledged appropriate medium

-Development of Grievance assigned to appropriate party 4-8
+Development of 4-8

 response for resolution Days

 Response development with input from

 management/ relevant stakeholders

-Response signed Redress action approved at appropriate 8-15
+Response Redress action approved at appropriate 8-15

-off Days
+signed off Days

 Implementation Redress action implemented and update 5-9

 /communication of progress on resolution communicated Days

 of response to complainant